 If you’re not using the cloud, you’ll probably need to use plenty of physical devices to store your data and operate your systems.
 Unfortunately, this can make it hard to scale up operations when your business brings on new clients.
 With cloud computing, that won’t be an issue – there’s unlimited space in the cloud, and you can increase your allotment with a few clicks.

 Automatic back-ups will ensure that you’re protected in the event of a security problem, but cloud computing will also perform security upgrades automatically to ensure that you’re always receiving cutting-edge protection.
 You can even have an IT professional monitor your system remotely for complete peace of mind.

-Migrating to the cloud might sound like a costly venture, but you should end up saving a significant amount of money in the long run.
+Migrating to the cloud might with the help of a service like splunk cloud migration sound like a costly venture, but you should end up saving a significant amount of money in the long run.
 Software is a lot less expensive than hardware since it doesn’t involve any physical devices.
 When you rely on physical servers, you need to take responsibility for their maintenance, storage, and ultimately their replacement, and those costs can really add up.

 Migrating to the cloud grants you the ability to work from anywhere in the world.
 You could have one team member working on a document in Singapore as you check through it in the centre of London; since everything is held on the web, changes can be made instantly without the need for emails or physical transfers.
 Of course, you might not want to take things quite that far, but it’s supremely convenient to be able to work from outside the office.